HardisonCo/.github/international/costa-rica/cr-health/hms-abc/index.md

 ## Integration Points

-This document outlines how HMS-ABC is integrated with cr_Health systems in Costa Rica.
+This document outlines how HMS-ABC is integrated with cr-health systems in Costa Rica.